WED-2023/209483908/readme.txt

 7. Custom Cursor: A small picture is used as the cursor.
 8. Clear Contact Form: There's a clear button next to the send button if you want to refill the contact form.
 9. Favicon: The site has a favicon (you can see it in the browser tab).
+10. mouse cursors: Wehn entering the site from a computer there is a picture of garps face as a mouse cursors